microsoft/AcademicContent/Azure University Tour/BigDataHOL/ReadMe.md

 	- A **SELECT** statement: where any data transformations and calculations take place
 	- An **OUTPUT** statement: a file or storage blob to which results will be written

-In this particular script, the EXTRACT statement reads data from various files into a variable named @AllListings.
-The SELECT statement then takes these records and stores them into a variable named @ListingsCombined.
-The OUTPUT statement finally directs the output of @ListingsCombined into a new file named Listings.csv.
+In this particular script,

+* The EXTRACT statement reads data from various files into a variable named @AllListings.
+* The SELECT statement then takes these records and stores them into a variable named @ListingsCombined.
+* The OUTPUT statement finally directs the output of @ListingsCombined into a new file named Listings.csv.

 This new file will be created in the working directory of the Data Lake local run service, which you configured as the Data folder in Exercise 2, Step 4.

 ```
 // Read all data files named Listings_[anything].csv into @AllListings variable: